Eagle Scouts

 A Trio of Proud Eagles in full regalia.

 Robbins 1a The purpose of this site is to help you identify and date your particular Eagle Scout Badge.
-We also hope to provide interesting histories and background to the reader.
+This site is primarily a resource for the collector of Boy Scout memorabilia but it is also intended as a source of history for the Boy Scouts.

 Identification Guide

 There were several manufacturers of the award over the years.
 Click here to browse through the images to find your particular award.
-There are different methods used to designate particular Eagle types but this web site uses the system from the book, A Comprehensive Guide to the Eagle Scout Award, by Terry Grove.
-(See www.groveagle.com to purchase this important work.)
+There are different methods used to designate particular Eagle types but this web site uses the system from the book, 100 Years of the Eagle Scout Award, by Terry Grove.
+(See Amazon to purchase this important work.)
 It may be a daunting task to confirm which type you have but we hope that the images and the Identification descriptions for each medal will assist you.

 Contact Us

 The information contained here is a compilation of years of personal research into the history of the Eagle Scout Badge.
 Much information is also drawn from various authors, resources and other experts on the subject.
 Their work is very much acknowleged and appreciated.
 Please note: Original images are copyrighted.
-Permission is granted to use the images, however credit must be given to www.eaglescoutbadge.com.
+However, permission is granted to use the images with appropriate credit given to www.eaglescoutbadge.com.

 We Also Buy Collections

 Please contact us for an offer to buy your collection of Boy Scout memorabilia.
-We usually offer a premium above current price guides for Scout Memoribilia.
+We usually offer a premium above current price guides for scout memorabilia.
 Click HERE more details.

 Eagle Badge